Women Composers Development Program

 About the Women Composers Development Program

-At Coro Innominata, we’re passionate about fostering a music scene that reflects the rich diversity of Australian society.
+Coro Innominata is passionate about fostering a music scene that reflects the rich diversity of Australian society.
 We’re proud to champion inclusivity by actively seeking out music written by women and other underrepresented voices.

 In 2017, under the visionary leadership of then-Musical Director Sally Whitwell, we launched the Women Composers Development Program (WCDP): a biennial initiative designed to support emerging women composers and help shift the balance toward equal representation in Australian concert programming.